reportportal/docs/docs/issues-troubleshooting/HowToAvoidLocalExecutionReportedIntoProjectSpace.md

 Set all users on the project with the Role `Operator`.
 This role can’t report data into RP.

-Create an internal user for Jenkins executions, set him/her as a lead role.
+Create an internal user for Jenkins executions, set him/her as a PROJECT MANAGER role.

 This will make it possible to create launches only for Jenkins users